Best Master’s Programs for Social Work

 • Accreditation(s): Council on Social Work Education (CSWE)

-• Tuition: $13,472 per semester for California residents, $19,595 for out-of state students
+• Tuition: $6,132 per semester for California residents and out-of-state students

-• Admission Requirements: Bachelor’s degree from an accredited college or university; minimum 3.0 GPA; prerequisite coursework in liberal arts, humanities, social sciences, and statistics; 1-2 years of paid or volunteer social welfare or humans services work
+• Admission Requirements: Bachelor’s degree from an accredited college or university; minimum 3.0 GPA; prerequisite coursework in liberal arts, humanities, social sciences, and statistics; 1-2 years of paid or volunteer social welfare or human services work

 • Minimum Time Commitment: 24 months